decentraland/old-documentation/_posts/development-guide/2018-02-02-second-layer.md

 Players don't need to switch networks on their browser wallets to operate on Polygon's network, since these are handled via metatransactions.

-> Note: Another alternative is to leverage the API created by [decentral.games](https://decentral.games/).
-Read how to implement it in your scene in [their documentation page](https://docs.decentral.games/).

 ## Try the Polygon Testnet